w3f/polkadot-wiki/docs/ambassadors.md

 sidebar_label: Polkadot Ambassador Programme
 ---

-The Polkadot Ambassador Programme is an initiative run by Web3Foundation to support contributors to the Polkadot community and ecosystem (Ambassadors).
+The Polkadot Ambassador Programme is an initiative run by Web3 Foundation to support contributors to the Polkadot community and ecosystem (Ambassadors).

 ## How it works